Know Idaho Knife Laws [Knife Rules In Simple]

 For example, knives such as dirks, daggers, and bowie knives are illegal to be carried on vehicles.
 Plus, ballistic knives and switchblades are also illegal in vehicles as well.

-See also: New Hampshire Knife Laws.
-All You Need To Know
+See also: Understanding New Jersey's Knife Laws: What You Need to Know

 However, any other type of knife having a blade length of 6 inches or less is not illegal at all.